Oracle third-party support is:

 Spinnaker Support | Oracle Database, E-Business Suite, PeopleSoft, JD Edwards, Oracle Fusion Middleware, Agile PLM, and others. | Highly regarded for its focus on compliance and risk mitigation.
 Spinnaker works closely with clients to ensure Oracle license terms are upheld, helping clients avoid audit issues.
 Provides similar services to Rimini (full support and custom fixes) but markets itself as a compliance-conscious alternative.
 Often a top choice for risk-averse organizations. |

-Spinnaker Support, founded around 2008, has grown steadily and notably has not been embroiled in legal disputes with Oracle, which some customers find reassuring from a risk standpoint.
+Spinnaker Support, founded around 2008, has grown steadily and has not been embroiled in any notable legal disputes with Oracle, which some customers find reassuring from a risk standpoint.

-Beyond these two, there are other niche or regional providers, such as Support Revolution in the UK, as well as several smaller consultancies.
+Beyond these two are other niche or regional providers, such as Support Revolution in the UK, as well as several smaller consultancies.
 However, any organization considering third-party support will likely start by evaluating Rimini and Spinnaker.

 Firstly, top providers maintain their own security research and advisory teams.
-They stay up to date with newly disclosed Oracle vulnerabilities, such as those in Oracle Database or WebLogic server, through public security forums and expert networks.
+They stay updated with newly disclosed Oracle vulnerabilities, such as those in Oracle Database or WebLogic server, through public security forums and expert networks.

 While they cannot issue an official Oracle patch, they can achieve a similar remedial effect.
-Providers like Spinnaker and Rimini have developed proprietary tools and methodologies to deliver what is sometimes called “virtual patching” or bespoke fixes for security holes.
+Providers like Spinnaker and Rimini have developed proprietary tools and methodologies to deliver what is sometimes referred to as “virtual patching” or bespoke fixes for security holes.

-It’s important to note that proactive customers will apply all Oracle patches up to the point of leaving support.
-That way, you have the last set of Oracle-issued security updates in place.
+It’s essential to note that proactive customers will apply all Oracle patches until they exit support.
+That way, you will have the latest Oracle-issued security updates in place.

 From that baseline, third-party support picks up.
-Many companies are considering third-party support and scheduling one final round of Oracle patching (applying the latest available CPU) right before their support ends, to start as securely as possible.
+Many companies are considering third-party support and scheduling one final round of Oracle patching (applying the latest available CPU) right before their support ends, to ensure a secure start.

 Third-party support can thus keep you secure, but it requires a collaborative and vigilant approach:

-- Stay informed about threats: Even if a third party sends advisories, stay connected to Oracle user group bulletins or security mailing lists so you’re aware of what the wider community is seeing.
+- Stay informed about threats: Even if a third party sends advisories, stay connected to Oracle user group bulletins or security mailing lists to stay aware of what the wider community is seeing.
 This ensures you can proactively ask your provider about specific vulnerabilities or fixes.

-- Test Custom Fixes Thoroughly: When your provider delivers a custom patch or workaround, test it in a non-production environment if possible.
-Since it’s not an official Oracle patch, due diligence in testing will give confidence before deploying to production.
-Third-party vendors will usually assist in this testing and deployment process to ensure compatibility.
+- Test Custom Fixes Thoroughly: When your provider delivers a custom patch or workaround, test it in a non-production environment.
+Since it’s not an official Oracle patch, thorough testing will provide confidence before deploying to production.
+Third-party vendors will typically assist with this testing and deployment to ensure compatibility.

 - Layered Security: Without Oracle backing you for patches, it’s smart to double down on other security layers.
-This means ensuring strong network security, such as limiting access to Oracle servers and using intrusion detection, as well as keeping servers up to date with antivirus and endpoint protection.
+This involves ensuring robust network security, including limiting access to Oracle servers, implementing intrusion detection, and keeping servers up to date with the latest antivirus and endpoint protection software.
 Additionally, virtual patching tools may be necessary.
 Some clients also use Oracle’s lack of patches as an opportunity to segment or isolate systems further to reduce risk.

-- Collaborate with Your Provider: Make security a standing topic in your regular calls with the support provider.
-Understand their process for creating and delivering fixes, and ensure they are familiar with your internal security policies and change management procedures.
+- Collaborate with Your Provider: Make security a regular topic in your calls with the support provider.
+Understand their process for creating and delivering fixes and ensure they are familiar with your internal security policies and change management procedures.
 A good third-party support partner will have no issue aligning with your security protocols and providing documentation for any custom fixes, which can be useful for audit purposes.

 Read CIO Brief: Oracle Third-Party Support.